McCLIM/McCLIM/Backends/beagle/README.txt

 12. There's some debug output remaining in some corner cases.

-15. Popup menus don't work quite the same way as they do in the CLX back end.
-Cocoa doesn't support pointer grabbing so disposing of menus when the mouse pointer moves off them doesn't work in Beagle (either choose a command, or mouse-click on a different window to get rid of them).
-    Additionally, highlighting the menu item the mouse is currently over is rather intermittent, although the correct menu item appears to always be chosen on mouse-click (related to the same tracking rectangle issue mentioned in (5)?).

-16. Windows are put on screen very early in the realization process which wasn't a bad thing during early development (could see how far through things got before blowing up) but now it just looks messy.

-19. Menus don't work in CLIM-FIG (or anywhere else!).
-No idea why not...
-    This is because (I think) the menu popups don't operate in a flipped coord system (unlike NSViews).
-[Command menu that is drawn across top of window has 'child menus' drawn in bottom-left corner of screen)

-    TODO: make use of graft native transformation to flip coords rather than the NSView 'isFlipped' method?

-21. Highlighting on mouse overs isn't quite right; artefacts are left on the display after the mouse has moved out of the target object bounding rectangle (most easily visible in CLIM-FIG again, and also in the directory view of the Listener (look at the highlighting of the images).

 22. Sending key-down / key-up events for modifiers-changed events doesn't look to help get the pointer documentation pane to show the correct prompt.
 For example, in the Listener, issue a 'help commands' and